 The new draft also consolidates zones in town, reducing what Breinich described at the first hearing as an unusually high number of zones for a town of Brunswick’s size.

-Few changes to the document occurred between the first and second hearing, other than an appendix to include the town’s Clean Streets policy, a definition of the term “density,” and fixing typos.
+Few changes to the document occurred between the first and second hearing, other than an appendix to include the town’s Complete Streets policy, a definition of the term “density,” and fixing typos.

 Only two members of the public – one of whom serves on the Village Review Board – spoke Tuesday, likely because many had the opportunity to weigh in on the document Nov.
 1.